Luminarys/Kaguya/README.md

   def sayHandler(message, %{message: response}), do: reply response end
 ```

+This module defines two commands to be handled. `!ping`, to which the bot
+will respond `pong!`, and `!say [some message]` which will have
+the bot echo the message the user gave.
+The `~` indicates a
+trailing match in which all characters following `!say ` will be matched
+against.

 Once you've written a module you need to specify that it be loaded.
-You can do this my modifying the config parameter `modules` to include
+You can do this by modifying the config parameter `modules` to include
 the name of the module you wrote.
 In the config would look like:
 ```
   config :kaguya,